Overview

 Teamspace

-With a Teamspace, in order to work on Service B, you simply run the service locally.
+With a Teamspace, to work on Service B, just run a copy of the Service locally.
 This Local Service B Variant receives traffic based on Conditions you specify.
 The Local Variant then delivers traffic back by Consuming Service C. Traffic that does not meet the specified condition flows through the Default Service B Variant running in the cluster untouched.

 Local Variants need not be containerized.
 They are simply services running on a local port but through the service catalog appear like they are deployed to the Kubernetes cluster.
 Developers can, therefore, use preferred local tooling like IDEs, debuggers, profilers and test tools (e.g. Postman) during the development process.

-You do not have to be a Kubernetes admin or a networking guru to develop using a Teamspace.
-Once set up, most developers need not have any direct knowledge of, or access to the underlying Kubernetes Clusters.
+You do not have to be a Kubernetes/VM Admin or a networking guru to develop using a Teamspace.
+Once set up, most developers usually don't need any direct knowledge of, or access to the underlying Kubernetes Clusters.

 Getting Started